HealthRecords/health-record-visualizer/_TODOs.md

        -sys.maxsize < X < 50
  1. What about single valueQuantities that represent a range, with a "value" : 60, and a "comparator"  of ">".
 So far, I have only seen this is a single value, not a range.
 Skip for now.
 1. Not sure if do_vitals belongs ion health.py, or in health_lib.py.
-Probably needs to be refactored.
+Probably needs to be refactored 1Need to include data from xml_reader.py into sparklines

 # Concepts
 1. How should I plot values (not ranges) that are expressed as "60" with a comparator of ">".